Class struggle: Karl Marx

-Not all class struggle is violent or necessarily radical, as with strikes and lockouts.
-Class antagonism may instead be expressed as low worker morale, minor sabotage and pilferage, and individual workers' abuse of petty authority and hoarding of information.
-It may also be expressed on a larger scale by support for socialist or populist parties.
-On the employers' side, the use of union busting legal firms and the lobbying for anti-union laws are forms of class struggle.
+Not all class struggle is radical, violent or aggressive, as in the case of strikes, lockouts and workplace sabotage.
+Class antagonism can also surface in minor acts of pilferage, low worker morale, and individual worker resistance to petty authority and hoarding of information.
+On the employers' side, lobbying for anti-union laws and against minimum wage increases, and hiring union-busting legal firms are expressions of class antagonism.
+On a larger scale, workers engage in class struggle when they agitate for systemic change via socialist or populist parties.

-Not all class struggle is a threat to capitalism, or even to the authority of an individual capitalist.
-A narrow struggle for higher wages by a small sector of the working-class, what is often called "economism", hardly threatens the status quo.
+But not every instance of class struggle from below constitutes a grave threat to capitalism, or even to the authority of an individual capitalist.
+A narrow struggle for higher wages by a small sector of the working class, what is often called "economism", hardly threatens the status quo.
 In fact, by applying the craft-union tactics of excluding other workers from skilled trades, an economistic struggle may even weaken the working class as a whole by dividing it.
 Class struggle becomes more important in the historical process as it becomes more general, as industries are organized rather than crafts, as workers' class consciousness rises, and as they self-organize away from political parties.
 Marx referred to this as the progress of the proletariat from being a class "in itself", a position in the social structure, to being one "for itself", an active and conscious force that could change the world.

-Marx largely focuses on the capital industrialist society as the source of social stratification, which ultimately results in class conflict.
-He states that capitalism creates a division between classes which can largely be seen in manufacturing factories.
-The proletariat, is separated from the bourgeoisie because production becomes a social enterprise.
+Marx focuses on the capital industrialist society as the source of social stratification, which ultimately results in class conflict.
+He states that capitalism creates a division between classes which can most clearly be seen in factories.
+The proletariat is separated from the bourgeoisie because production becomes a social enterprise.
 Contributing to their separation is the technology that is in factories.
-Technology de-skills and alienates workers as they are no longer viewed as having a specialized skill.
+Technological advances de-skill and alienate workers as they are no longer viewed as having a specialized skill.
 Another effect of technology is a homogenous workforce that can be easily replaceable.
 Marx believed that this class conflict would result in the overthrow of the bourgeoisie and that the private property would be communally owned.
 The mode of production would remain, but communal ownership would eliminate class conflict.

 Even after a revolution, the two classes would struggle, but eventually the struggle would recede and the classes dissolve.
 As class boundaries broke down, the state apparatus would wither away.
 According to Marx, the main task of any state apparatus is to uphold the power of the ruling class; but without any classes there would be no need for a state.
 That would lead to the classless, stateless communist society.